 Entry with an HND only is not possible.
-Applicants will need a good honours degree in the relevant subjects and have previous experience from working in a related area, such as social work, mental health professions, psychology and psychiatry.
+Applicants will need an honours degree completed to a high standard in the relevant subjects and have previous experience from working in a related area, such as social work, mental health professions, psychology and psychiatry.

 Courses are normally part time and take four to six years to complete.
-They include theory, supervised clinical work and clinical seminars.
-Training in an established institution will almost always include undergoing personal therapy.
+They're made up of written theory assignments, supervised clinical work and clinical seminars.

-For a recognised position with a public institution, training that conforms to standards set by the UK Council for Psychotherapy (UKCP) or the British Psychoanalytic Council is usually required.
-Prospective employers usually specify which psychology qualification they seek in their job adverts, so it can be useful to consult job postings on NHS Jobs before deciding on a training course.
+To secure a position within a recognised public institution, training that conforms to standards set by the UKCP or the British Psychoanalytic Council (BCP) is usually required.
+Prospective employers will specify which psychology qualification they seek in their job adverts, so it can be useful to consult job postings on NHS Jobs before deciding on a training course.

 You will need to have:

 - a broad-minded, non-judgemental attitude and a respect for others

 - a genuine interest in the emotional problems faced by people